ShipFail/consensus-oracle/README.md

 - **Backend & Hosting**: Firebase
   - Firebase Hosting for serving the Next.js app.
   - Firebase Auth for user sign‑in (optional but recommended).
-  - Firestore for logging questions, answers, and consensus scores.
+  - Firestore for logging questions, answers, and truth‑confidence scores.
 - **LLM Gateway**: Vertex AI
   - Access Gemini, Claude, Llama (and others) through a single, managed interface.
   - Use **Application Default Credentials (ADC)** instead of hard‑coding provider keys.